 - Press Save/Recall 9

-- Then More.
+- Then More

-- Then Manage Folders.
+- Then Manage Folders

 - Then choose from the following:

 - Change Folder Changes the active folder to which files can be saved.
-The active device and current folder is displayed at the top of the screen.
-Use the ▲ ▼ arrows to highlight a folder within the current folder.
+The active device and current folder is displayed at the top of the screen, and below, a list of files in that folder.
+Use the AV arrows to highlight a folder within the current folder.
 Each time the Change Folder softkey is pressed, the highlighted folder becomes the active folder.

 - Create Folder A new folder is created in the current folder.
 Select a name for the new folder from one of the displayed keywords: You can change these keywords using the following Edit Keywords function.

 - Delete Folder The selected folder and its contents are deleted after a warning prompt is displayed.
 A "Parent" folder or system folder can NOT be deleted.

 - Press Exit when finished.